Strata EV Charging Melbourne

 Approving EV chargers one request at a time might seem practical at first, but this reactive approach usually creates bigger infrastructure problems later.

-Without a clear infrastructure plan, EV charging in strata buildings quickly becomes inconsistent, inefficient & expensive to manage.
+Without a clear infrastructure plan, EV charging in strata buildings quickly becomes inconsistent, inefficient and expensive to manage.

 Inconsistent installation standards